Does Reverse Osmosis Remove Microplastics?

 Does RO remove nanoplastics too?

 This is where the evidence is more limited.
-Nanoplastics are defined as particles below 1 micron, though in practice researchers often use a threshold of 100 nanometres.
-The membrane pore size of a standard RO system (0.0001 microns = 0.1 nm) is still smaller than even the smallest nanoplastics measured in studies.
+Nanoplastics are defined as particles below 1 micron.
+The membrane pore size of a standard RO system is less than 1 nm (Acarer, 2023) — still smaller than even the smallest nanoplastics measured in studies.
 On theoretical grounds, RO should remove nanoplastics with similar efficiency to microplastics.

 However, the measurement challenge is significant: nanoplastics are extremely difficult to detect and quantify reliably, so few studies have directly measured RO removal rates for nanoplastics specifically.
 The physics strongly supports high removal efficiency, but peer-reviewed confirmation at the nanoscale is limited.